 Long-period Bragg Gratings

-Such gratings can couple modes with the same propagation direction.
+Such gratings can only couple modes with the same propagation direction, because the difference of wavevectors for counterpropagating waves would be too large to be matched by the grating.
 For example, the fundamental mode of a multimode fiber can be coupled to a certain higher-order mode, or a core mode can be coupled to cladding modes propagating in a similar direction.
 In the latter case, the coupling effectively introduces propagation losses, because light in cladding modes normally experiences strong losses in the fiber coating.

 Fiber Gratings in Polymer Fibers